Amrykid/Hanasu/README.md

 Hanasu
 ======

+This repo  is for an extremely old versionof the app, please visit my [Neptunium](https://github.com/Amrykid/Neptunium) repo.
+Its essentially a reboot of this app in its entirety.

 Hanasu for W8/WinRT and for WP8
 -------------------------------
 The Windows 8/WinRT/Metro version is finished (as of almost a year ago).
 The Windows Phone 8 version is a rather new development.